TGOlson/tweetbeat-node/README.md

 ## TODO
 * Implement gulp to serve assets
 * Create run command to start both apps
-* Allow client to subscribe to specific topics - right now all clients get all tweet events
 * Port original tweetbeat assets to node app, using websockets directly
 * Redo client-side app - look into react.